-Meet Alumni and Chef-Restaurateur, Peggy Chan
+Meet Ottawa Alumni and

 Peggy Chan is a Chef by passion and she’s serious about green-eating!
 We recently caught up with the inspiring chef and founder of Grassroots Pantry, Hong Kong’s leading meat-free, sustainable eatery to find out more about her experience working in the industry and life after Le Cordon Bleu Ottawa.